 And then there's Liberapedia, which is one part the liberal alternative to Conservapedia, and many parts over-the-top satire.

-There have been a number of attempts at "patriotic" (read: conservative/Tea Party American) alternatives to Facebook out of a perception that the site's owners hold a left-wing bias and are censoring conservativesnote In real life, Mark Zuckerberg has been identified as a conservative and as a liberal in roughly equal measure, and he gives profusely to both Republican and Democratic candidates., recent examples including Tea Party Community, FreedomTorch, and ReaganBook.
-Typically, however, these sites wind up crawling with trolls after a few months before shutting down.
+There have been a number of attempts at "patriotic" (read: right-wing/conservative/Tea Party American) alternatives to Facebook out of a perception that the site's owners hold a left-wing bias and are censoring conservativesnote In real life, Mark Zuckerberg has been identified as a conservative and as a liberal in roughly equal measure, and he gives profusely to both Republican and Democratic candidates., recent examples including Tea Party Community, FreedomTorch, and ReaganBook (now re-branded as FreedomBook).
+Typically, however, these sites wind up either failing to resonate beyond their niche audience, or crawling with trolls after a few months before being shut down.

 After a number of Christian fundamentalists got it into their heads that tabletop RPGs (particularly Dungeons & Dragons) were Satanic, someone came up with Dragon Raid.
 RPGnet actually gave it a favorable review, with some interesting commentary on the overall "watered-down substitute" phenomenon.
 Ironically, the game was criticized by the same fundamentalists despite its Christian viewpoint; they figured any fantastic roleplaying was evil.